Skip to main content

 Signature Dishes:

-• Te Ika Baibai (sun-dried fish)
+• Te ika baibai (sun-dried fish)

 Key Ingredients:

-Gilbert Islands cuisine from Kiribati
+Gilbert Islands (Outer Islands) cuisine from Kiribati

 Signature Dishes:

-• Coconut crab
+• Coconut bread (bakeries)

-• Breadfruit dishes
+• Chinese stir-fry dishes

 • Imported rice dishes